 Food Trends: Superdrinks

-But fear not, our food trends for 2017 wouldn’t be real without an examination of the superdrinks that promise to power up your day.
+But fear not, our food trends investigations wouldn’t be complete without an examination of the drinks that promise to power up your day.

-Whatever the superdrink is, the industry is doing something right – today, it’s a multi-million pound market!
+The industry seems to be doing something right – today, it’s a multi-million pound market.
 Take coconut water as a case in point.
 It has become so famous that it literally turned into a $400 million business overnight in the US and £100 million in the UK.

-So which superdrinks are hot right now and causing a buzz all over the country?
+So which ones are causing a buzz all over the country?

 Superdrink #1 Birch Tree Water